Are you underestimating the power of social media?

+One of the great aspects of social media is that it does not require you to convince your customers to sign up for a new service.
 Your target audiences are already on social media sites and apps like Facebook, Twitter, LinkedIn, and Instagram.
-By sharing posts and running ads on these platforms, you’ll be able to raise brand awareness and generate interest from potential customers.
+By sharing posts and running ads on these platforms, you'll be able to raise brand awareness and generate interest from potential customers.

 (According to a study by LinkedIn, 81% of all small and medium-sized businesses use social media, and 94% of those SMBs use social media for marketing purposes.)

 Don't let your business sit on the sidelines!

 2. It helps you reach a more targeted audience.

 On social media, you can get very specific with the audiences you target.
 This form of targeting helps you reach the types of online users who are more likely to use your services.

 You can target audiences based on factors like:

 Another one of the benefits of utilizing Facebook is the option to upload contact lists and create "Lookalike Audiences" that find users who are similar to your core audience.